-5 Ways to Make Professional Learning More Effective
+5 Strategies to Make Professional Learning for Teachers More Effective

 Each morning, over 11,000 students step out of cars or bounce off buses into their classrooms at Greece Central School District.
 This suburban district — a 15-minute drive from Rochester, New York — consists of 17 schools and has been named one of the Best Communities for Music Education in the U.S. for several years running.